RakhithJK/dashingsoft-pyarmor-wiki/Home.md

 Pyarmor protects Python scripts by the following ways:

-* Obfuscate source file to protect constants and literal strings.
+* Obfuscate code object to protect constants and literal strings.
 * Obfuscate byte code of each code object.
 * Clear f_locals of frame as soon as code object executation completed.